Timbar09/React-Redux-Group-Project-Space-Travelers-Hub/README.md

 # 📖 React & Redux Group Project Space Traveler's Hub<a name="about-project"></a>

-**React & Redux Group Project Space Traveler's Hub** is a react web appliation.
+**React & Redux Group Project Space Traveler's Hub** is a web application that displays commercial and scientific space travel services.
+The application fetches real live data from the SpaceX API.
+The application allows users to interact with it by booking rockets and joining selected space missions.
+It was built using React.js, Redux-toolkit, Bootstrap, React-Bootstrap, and Rest APIs.

 ## 🛠 Built With <a name="built-with"></a>